archibate/vimrc/README-en.md

 # ArchVim

-@archibate's personal vim plugins and configurations.
+@archibate's personal Vim plugins and configurations (NeoVim is also supported).

 # Quick Install